strange/erlang-hydna-lib/README.md

   considering expanding the list into two separate arguments: `Encoding` and `Priority`.
 * Most callbacks used to take a `Channel`-argument.
-I moved the argument to `init/2` as it cannot change in the of process lifetime.
+I moved the argument to `init/2` as it cannot change within the lifespan of a process.
 This resulted in shorter function signatures, but makes it harder to pattern match on channel (when using the same handler module for multiple channels) and I need to create a way to distinguish between channel-related- and domain-wide errors.